Demetriodeis/github-course/Readme.md

-# GIT HUB - Curso para iniciante
+# GIT Course

+This is a repository for training the functionality of gitHUb.